revisohq/api-samples/rest/node/readme.md

 # node.js

-Example of how to work with the Reviso REST API from Node.js.
+Examples of how to work with the Reviso REST API from Node.js.

 The code uses the [`reviso`](https://github.com/revisohq/node-reviso) module to connect to the API.